-1. Your Cavy Is Scared
+1. Your Guinea Pig Is Scared

 But there might be another scenario.
-If you got the guinea pig from a shelter, for example, you have no idea about what the cavy had to face in the past.
+If you got the guinea pig from a shelter, for example, you have no idea about what the guinea pig had to face in the past.
 It could have been hurt by different people.

 2. The Guinea Pig Is Feeling Pain

-Another reason that we may immediately consider.
-The instant reaction of a guinea pig to pain is, of course, aggression and biting.
-The little guy might have a bruise or some strains that will hurt once you try to handle it.
+Another reason that we may immediately consider is pain.
+The instant reaction of a guinea pig to pain is aggression and biting.
+The guinea pig might have a bruise or some strains that will hurt once you try to handle it.

 At first, it might be a light bite that you wouldn’t even want to pay attention to.
-But bear in mind that if you won’t let your guinea pig empty its bladder the second bite will surely be harder.
+But bear in mind that if you won’t let your guinea pig empty its bladder, the second bite will surely be harder.